fourks/zxnext_pawn_demo/README.md

 3. Run the pawndemo.tap file in the ZEsarUX emulator:

 ```
-> zesarux.exe --machine tbblue --enable-mmc --enable-divmmc-ports --mmc-file tbblue.mmc
+> zesarux.exe --machine tbblue --enabletimexvideo --enable-mmc --enable-divmmc-ports --mmc-file tbblue.mmc
-  --enable-esxdos-handler --esxdos-root-dir extras/media/spectrum/esxdos_handler/0.8.6_TBBLUE
+  --enable-esxdos-handler --esxdos-root-dir extras/media/spectrum/esxdos_handler/0.8.6_TBBLUE --quickexit
-  --quickexit --tape <pawndemo>/pawndemo.tap
+  --tape <pawndemo>/pawndemo.tap
 ```

-### Spectrum Next

-Since the Spectrum Next is not yet available, the following is only guesswork:

-1. On your PC, unpack the downloaded ZIP file zxnext_pawn_demo.zip in the root directory of an SD card containing the Spectrum Next firmware.

-2. Insert the SD card in your Spectrum Next computer and start it.

-3. Go to the directory pawndemo and run the program pawndemo.sna.

-## Known Problems

-The demo does not work properly in the ZEsarUX emulator since the Timex hi-res graphics mode cannot be combined with the layer 2 screen in ZEsarUX 6.0.
+**Note:** The demo does not work properly in the ZEsarUX emulator since the Timex hi-res graphics mode cannot be combined with the layer 2 screen in ZEsarUX 6.1.
+Initially, only the text will be displayed in the demo.
+To see the images, press F5 in ZEsarUX and select "Settings -> Display -> Timex Real 512x192 -> No".
+However, the text will now be downscaled to a 256 * 192 resolution and is thus difficult to read.

+**Tip:** For convenience, you can also run the included batch file **run_zesarux.bat**.
+Make sure zesarux.exe is in your PATH or modify the batch file to point out where zesarux.exe is located.
+You still need to manually copy the contents of the pawndemo folder to
+<zesarux>/extras/media/spectrum/esxdos_handler/0.8.6_TBBLUE before running the
+batch file.

 ## License